liy016/cse15l-lab-reports/lab1.md

 >
 2. Explanation: Running `cd` command with no arguments changes the current directory to the user's home directory.<br>
 >
-3. Output: It has no output and the directory changes to the user's home directory.<br>
+3. Output: It is not an error.<br>
 >
 command `ls`:<br>
 >